OKGooguep/OK_Googuep/README.md

 # OK_Googuep
-AI &amp; IoT Hackathon We are planning for to make voice recognition emergency cases.
-Our team name is RNC
+AI &amp; IoT Hackathon
+We are planning for to make voice recognition emergency cases.
+Our team name is RNC.